mmagnus/rna-tools/README.md

 rna-pdb-tools
 =================

-<p align="center"><b>Beta: this is still under development, at the moment, because of our new db http://genesilico.pl/RNArchitecture we are in stage of mixed Python2 and Python3.
+<p align="center"><b>Beta: this is still under development.
 Contact me if you need help.
 We'll be adding features and possibly making breaking changes in future releases.</b></p>

 Look for other our projects at https://github.com/RNA-Puzzles